xpack-dev-tools/gcc-xpack/README-RELEASE.md

 - push the `xpack-develop` branch to GitHub
 - possibly push the helper project too

-From here it'll be cloned on the production machines.
+From here it'll be later cloned on the production machines.

 ### Run the build scripts